louiey-dev/xiao_esp32c3_ap_tcp_server/README.md

 ## Troubleshooting

 Whenever client connected at first time, it disconnected soon.
-Not sure why...
+Not sure why...</br>
-After reconnect, usually I see working with normal Will update when I fix/find root cause.
+After reconnect, usually I see working with normal</br>
+Will update when I fix/find root cause.</br>